DjangoForAll/Django-Course/Level_1/Content/1__Introduction_to_VCS/3_video_captions.md

 git init converts an unversioned folder into a git version controlled repository

-If we quickly run the command git status we can see that the folder is now a git repository and that we have a .git folder inside it,
+If we quickly run the command git status we can see that the folder is now a git repository

+if we try to list all the files and folders in this folder including hidden files, we can observet that have a .git folder created now, git uses this folder for all its bookeeping and its best that we dont meddle with it

 Now we have a git repository we can view the status of the repository and it shows all the information related to it